wvu-cs111/spring2017/assignment8/README.md

 [Deliverables](#deliverables)

 ### Problem Description
 In this lab, you will parse and evaluate postfix expressions using a **stack**.
 An expression written with [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) places the operator after its operands.
 Like prefix notation, postfix notation is parentheses free, and easily evaluated without worrying about the precedence and associativity of operators.
+Refer to [Understanding Prefix And Postfix Notation](Understanding_Prefix_And_Postfix_Notation.pdf) for additional help completing this assignment.

 | Infix         | Prefix      |
 | ------------- | ----------- |